jessepav/lacygoill-wiki-backup/tmux/format.md

 Find the minimum amount of rules to know to handle all possibilities.
 But first, study `$ man tmux /COMMANDS`; you probably need this to know what can be passed to `-t`.

----

-Again, we're spending too much time on documenting sth.
-I think  you should not  try to immediately find  all possible commands  using a format variable.

-What is your goal?
-You want to find the minimum amount of rules to get any info in any context.
-Ok, find a sample of *some* commands to get *some* info in *some* contexts.
-Then, from them, try to infer some rules.
-Now, apply those rules to get any info.
-Does it work?
-Great, you've finished.
-It doesn't work?
-Ok, try to tweak the rules (edit/remove/add), and apply the new rules to get any info in any context.
-Repeat until you get a good enough set of rules.
-Find your rules with an **iterative** process, progressively, organically, ...

 ###
 ## Can I reliably target a given window via its name?  a pane via its title?